 The main section you’ll need to modify here is the section containing database credentials.
 This is where you will need to define the db password as well as its name and username.

 To be able to load the website from your new cPanel server, you’ll need to update its A record within its DNS zone.

 Once you save the changes, feel free to take a break as the DNS propagation is an automated process that will take at least a couple of hours to complete.

 This tutorial walks through how to migrate a WordPress site to cPanel.
-Though most hosting companies provide migration services, sometimes it’s more time-consuming to wait for their teams to complete your requests.
+Though most WordPress cloud hosting companies provide migration services, sometimes it’s more time-consuming to wait for their teams to complete your requests.
 While plenty of WordPress migration plugins exist for this purpose, this guide shows that moving your WordPress site does not have to be a complicated process.